Do you know your GCSEs from your BTECs? This section explains the most common types of qualifications for young people.

 GCSEs are usually taken at age 16, at the end of school year 11.
 They are also suitable for adults who are returning to study.

-GCSEs are offered across Levels 1 and 2 of the National Qualifications Framework (NQF).
-Find out more about levels here.
+GCSEs are offered across Levels 1 and 2 of the Regulated Qualifications Framework.
 They are assessed using both coursework and exams.

 The A-level or “Advanced Level” is offered by schools and colleges for students aged 16 and over.
 They are designed to help people move into Higher Education.

 A-levels are usually a two-year course taken after students have achieved their GCSEs.
 Students will normally be required to have achieved at least five GCSEs at grade C (or 4) or above to be accepted onto an A-level programme.

 Students will begin making their choices and applying for Higher education programmes, using predicted grades, by the start of the second year.
 They will generally need to study three A-levels to gain enough points for university.

 The government has recently made a number of changes to A-level programmes to improve standards, including:

 - Removing the AS-level, so students cannot walk away with a qualification after the first year